mariorod98/ObsidianVault/🌱 Seedbox/C++ const.md

 ```

 ## Constant objects
-As any other variable, objects can also have the **const** keyword.
-When an object is const, its state (the values of its attributes) cannot be change.
-A constant object
+As any other variable, objects can also have the **const** keyword. ==When an object is const==, it needs to be initialized at the time of declaration  (with the constructor) and ==its state (the values of its attributes) cannot be change==.

+## Constant methods
+To make sure that a constant object cannot be modified, it can only use its constant methods.
+These methods must not modify the state of the object, therefore its attributes are read-only.

 ## References